HillaryDanan/abstraction-intelligence/README.md

 Chollet, F. (2019).
 On the measure of intelligence. *arXiv preprint arXiv:1911.01547*.

+Clark, A. (2013).
+Whatever next?
+Predictive brains, situated agents, and the future of cognitive science. *Behavioral and Brain Sciences*, 36(3), 181-204.

 Curtis, C. E., & D'Esposito, M. (2003).
 Persistent activity in the prefrontal cortex during working memory. *Trends in Cognitive Sciences*, 7(9), 415-423.

 Falkenhainer, B., Forbus, K. D., & Gentner, D. (1989).
 The structure-mapping engine: Algorithm and examples. *Artificial Intelligence*, 41(1), 1-63.